SCRAM-NG/scram/README.rst

 For the current status of the Open-PSA MEF features in SCRAM, please see the `MEF Support`_ documentation.

-The orginal repository rakhimov/scram included a simple GUI for visualization and manipulation of risk analysis models and reports.
+The original repository rakhimov/scram included a simple GUI for visualization and manipulation of risk analysis models and reports.
 This GUI has been removed from SCRAM-NG/scram because the partners of the METIS project will use the Andromeda GUI.
 Andromeda (https://www.edgemind.net/andromeda/) offers a variety of functions for manipulating large PSA models: edition, comparison of two models, conversion between Model Exchange Format and other formats, visualization of models structures by means of graphs...
 It is now able to launch SCRAM to process a model, and to display in a user-friendly way the calculation results: minimal cut sets, importance factors and top event probability.

+For newcomers in a Windows environment, the easiest way to discover SCRAM is to download a realease here: https://github.com/SCRAM-NG/scram/releases.
+The release contains the executable code and the documentation, compiled in HTML.
+The documentation source can be browsed directly on github, as this site compiles some (but not all) features of .rst files on-the-fly.
+This is why for example mathematical expressions will display poorly.

 To explore the performance of SCRAM or research fault trees, a fault tree generator script is provided,